sushiroll4093/clone/Production-Start.md

 Canvas ownership
 =========

-### Making sure Canvas can't write to more things than it can.
+### Making sure Canvas can't write to more things than it should.

 Set up or choose a user you want the Canvas Rails application to run as.
 This can be the same user as your webserver (*www-data* on Debian/Ubuntu), your personal user account, or something else.
 Once you've chosen or created a new user, you need to change the ownership of key files in your application root to that user, like so